Expert Pelvic Floor Physiotherapist in London

 Our therapists are experts in women’s health physiotherapy, offering solutions for pelvic floor physio, postpartum physio, and C-section recovery.

-Karolina is an b, HCPC registered, and a member of both the CSP and APCP.
+Nikita is registered with the HCPC and is a member of the CSP and POGP

 Marina Rodrig